Lonewolf-Information-systems/dxbuild/README.md

 This has been tested on Debian.
 You'll also need [qemu](https://wiki.debian.org/QemuUserEmulation) installed, but this boils down on apt-get installing some things.

-Each new image will be tagged with `builder` in it:
+Each new image will be tagged with `builder` in it, except for amd64:

-* arm32v7/debian-builder:stable-slim, for arm32v7
-* arm64v8/debian-builder:stable-slim, for arm64v8
+* amd64 -> debian:stable-slim
+* arm -> arm32v7/debian-builder:stable-slim
+* arm64 -> arm64v8/debian-builder:stable-slim
+* ppc64le -> ppc64le/debian-builder:stable-slim
+* s390x -> s390x/debian-builder:stable-slim

 ## Usage